You can grow sweet potatoes in a container on a deck, patio, or balcony – 7 expert steps for big harvests in small spaces

-Sweet potatoes are a popular crop to grow in home vegetable gardens and the delicious versatile tubers can be roasted, mashed, chipped, and more, once lifted.
-If you are worried you don’t have the space to grow them, did you know you can get a great crop of sweet potatoes in pots or containers?
+Sweet potatoes are a popular crop to grow in home vegetable gardens, and the delicious, versatile tubers can be roasted, mashed, chipped, and more, once lifted.
+If you are worried you don’t have the space to grow them, did you know you can grow sweet potatoes in a container?

 The heat-loving vegetable needs a large container to grow in and regular watering and feeding throughout the growing season to get a good yield from your plants.
 Whether you choose a pot, planter, bucket, or grow bag, the plants can thrive given the right care and attention.

 If you are thinking about how to grow sweet potatoes in your vegetable garden this year, consider cultivating them in pots.
-There are real advantages to discover about growing this fantastic crop in containers.
+There are real advantages to growing sweet potatoes in a container.

 You can get a great harvest of sweet potatoes from a container